xiaolong-y/xiaolong-y.github.io/README.md

 ## <span style="color:purple"  font-family:helvetica>Research</span>

 My main research interests lie in applied statistics with applications in social sciences.
-Particularly, I am interested in political methodology with a focus on the intersections of causal inference and machien learning.
+Particularly, I am interested in political methodology with a focus on the intersections of causal inference and statistical learning.
 My substantive interests in political science broadly span comparative politics (civil society & public opinion), international relations (cooperation & IOs).
-My ongoing thesis looks into how information diffuses across social media networks to directly and indirectly impact political attitudes of the Japanese general public.
+My ongoing thesis looks into how information diffuses across social media networks to directly and indirectly impact political attitudes of Japanese general public.

 #### <span style="color:DarkBlue"  font-family:helvetica>Statistical Software</span>
-I currently work on the [`evalITR`](https://github.com/MichaelLLi/evalITR) R package to expand its support for causal machine learning methods for estimation and evaluation of heterogeneous treatment effects.
+I currently work on the [`evalITR`](https://github.com/MichaelLLi/evalITR) R package to expand its support for causal machine learning methods for estimation and evaluation of individualized treatment rules, and more generally heterogeneous treatment effects.

 #### <span style="color:DarkBlue"  font-family:helvetica>Book</span>
 My amazing coauthors and I are delivering an open source book on the applications of R Markdown in Chinese.